This post was last updated on March 16, 2023

 Last night, before bed, Javin and I were coloring together.
 Whenever he wanted the crayon I was using, he would say, "Can I use that?" while trying to snatch it from my hand, mid-stroke.

-I couldn't care less about the picture I was coloring, but for the sake of frustration tolerance-building, I made him wait till I was finished using it.
+Honestly, I couldn't care less about the picture I was coloring, but for the sake of frustration tolerance-building, I made him wait till I was finished using it.

-He was surprisingly cool with it and said, "Okay, I'll just color this part instead."
+But he was surprisingly cool with it and said, "Okay, I'll just color this part instead."

 9. Help Name The Feelings